unami-fx/Equinox/docs/guide/compositing.md

 ![img](../assets/guide/layer-playback.png)<br>

+The play and pause buttons, you guessed it, plays and pauses the clip.

+The speed slider adjusts the speed.

-The skip buttons transverse through the layer's active clips.
+The skip buttons transverse through the layer's clips.
 By default, it skips over empty clip slots.<br>

+The bottom slider shows the clip progress.

 ### Clip manager